gvwilson/fiction/iffy/index.md

 "We're gonna talk about this later," he said, his voice cold and hard.
-He stumbled away to his cabin muttering under his breath.
+He stumbled away to his cabin.

+A horn blatted as a short blue bus rolled to a stop on the dock.
-The short blue bus that came to collect Wales half an hour later had more nicks and dents than the one that had taken them to see the governor.
+It had more nicks and dents than the one that had taken them to see the governor, and the Marines beside it fanned out, moving in random stop-start-sideways anti-patterns generated by their exoskeletons' cores to throw off enemy targeting.

-"They're with me," Wales told the Marines, jerking his thumb at Iffy and Aunt Naggie.
+"They're with me," Wales told the Marine sergeant who jogged up the pier to collect him, jerking his thumb at Iffy and Aunt Naggie.

 "What?" said Aunt Naggie
 and "No sir," the Marine sergeant said firmly.
 "My orders say one passenger," he continued.

 Wales crossed his arms.